History Course Offerings

 HIST / WMGS 335 Women and Work

 This course examines the topic of women and work historically, with attention to changes over time in the work histories of African and American women.
 Throughout, we will explore women’s working lives in the context of the gendered social norms within which they have lived.
 Within this general framework, the course will examine occupations including domestic work, prostitution, farming, market trading and professional/managerial work.
 The course will also explore the intersections of work with marriage and parenting and the effects of race and class upon women’s working lives.
 Spring semester, alternate years.

 HIST 340 / PEAC 340 Israel/Palestine: The Roots of the Arab-Israeli Conflict

 This course examines the origins and development of Jewish-Arab rivalry in the Middle East, beginning with the advent of Zionism in the 19th century and concluding with a review of current events.
-Social and economic dimensions of the conflict are considered alongside the political history and students are introduced to a wide range of materials on the topic.
+Social and economic dimensions of the conflict are considered alongside the political history.
+Students are introduced to a wide range of materials on the topic.
 Alternate years.

 HIST 341 Islam and Victorianism in Nineteenth-Century Africa

 This course focuses on the lives and legends of two charismatic personalities of the 19th century — Charles G. Gordon, the Victorian martyr-hero and Muhammad Ahmad al-Mahdi, the Sudanese holy man and revolutionary.
 After considering the ideals which each man died trying to uphold, we examine a variety of accounts of their lives in an attempt to understand the cultures that created these men and the discipline of history that explains them.
 Alternate years.

 HIST 343 The Modern Middle East